louisemillot/HYRunByRunMerging/README.md

 ### Merging files locally from runs in common between two datasets and based on the run number
 This section only applies to the case where we want to merge the output from two analysis trains (not from a derived data production) in such a way that we consider only the runs belonging to your favorite runlist and common between the two trains (for example, the typical use case could be: you want to make sure that you look at the same runs in the data and in MC).
 This section only applies to analysis trains, not to trains producing derived data.
 If you are interested in the latter, please contact me in order to find a solution.

-After executing the script `derived.py` twice (one for each analysis train) in separate directories, you should have two directories (one for each analysis train) containing a directory called `alice`.
-It should contain numerous subdirectories, each containing two files: AnalysisResults.root and download_summary.txt.
+After executing the script `derived.py` twice (one for each analysis train) in separate directories, you should have two directories (one for each analysis train) containing directories for each run in the dataset (or one directory called `alice` with numerous subdirectories in case `RUN_NUMBER_FOR_OUTPUT_PATH` has been turned on `False`).
+It should contain two files: AnalysisResults.root and download_summary.txt.

 To initiate the merging of the AnalysisResults.root files for the two productions according to a given runlist,
 - in one of the two directories, open the file `mergeByCommonRun.sh`,